simov/grant/README.md

 ## Sandbox Redirect URI

-In a few very rare cases you may want to override the default `redirect_uri` that Grant generates for you.
+Very rarely you may want to override the default `redirect_uri` that Grant generates for you.
 For example Feedly supports only `http://localhost` as redirect URL of their Sandbox OAuth application

 ```js
 "feedly": {